MarDuo2022/python-challenge/README.md

 Completed coding in the main.py file such that one can run the code in the main Python-Challenge working directory, and produce both the final text results in the terminal, as well as in the budget_output.txt file in the analysis folder.

 # PyPoll
+## Completed on 10/10/2022
+Completed coding in the main.py file such that one can run the code in the main Python-Challenge working directory, and produce both the final text results in the terminal, as well as in the election_output.txt file in the analysis folder.